metabase/metabase/docs/configuring-metabase/environment-variables.md

 Type: Boolean<br>
 Default: True

-If you want to exclude the [Metabase analytics](../usage-and-performance-tools/usage-analytics.md) collection, you can set `MB_LOAD_ANALYTICS_CONTENT=false`.
+If you want to exclude the [Usage analytics](../usage-and-performance-tools/usage-analytics.md) collection, you can set `MB_LOAD_ANALYTICS_CONTENT=false`.
 Setting this environment variable to false can also come in handy when migrating environments, as it can simplify the migration process.

 ### `MB_NO_SURVEYS`